MichaelShuster1/Social-Network/README.md

 11)Show All Friends of a Member/Show All Fans of a Fan Page:
 Administrators can view the list of friends associated with a specific member or the list of fans linked to a particular fan page.
 This feature offers administrators a comprehensive understanding of member connections and the fan base of various fan pages within the social network.

-The Social Network Administration System project empowers administrators to effectively manage member profiles, fan pages, and their activities within the social network platform.
+The Social Network Management System project empowers administrators to effectively manage member profiles, fan pages, and their activities within the social network platform.
 It provides robust functionality for administrators to control and monitor the network's dynamics, ensuring a smooth and engaging experience for all users.